NickStees/jekyll_starter/README.md

 ## Netlify CMS Integration

 The Netlify CMS edits the YAML files in `_data/*` along with the `_posts` folder for the sites News.
-By allowing the Netlify CMS to edit mainly the `_data` files, you are free to use advanced markup on the rest of the site pages, and to pull in Netlify CMS content you simply tell Jekyll to output {{ site.data.home.title }} to access the Netlify CMS managed YAMl data.
+By allowing the Netlify CMS to edit mainly the `_data` files, you are free to use advanced markup on the rest of the site pages (more than markdown provides), and to pull in Netlify CMS content you simply tell Jekyll to output {{ site.data.home.title }} to access the Netlify CMS managed YAMl data.

 Each _.html page will need a corresponding _.yml file that the Netlify CMS will edit.
-This allows the freedom to use any markup and not being limited to markdown.

 You can have Netlify CMS save content as Markdown, and have Jekyll process it into html using the markdownify Liquid filter ex. {{ site.data.home.intro-body | markdownify }}

 This site also uses some 'Global' yaml files that can be edited which are like site wide settings that multiple pages use such as a business address or phone number.
 So only one Global file needs updated, and the rest of the site is updated.

-News can be created by the Netlify CMS similar to a blog example, which creates markdown files in the \_posts directory.
+News can be created by the Netlify CMS similar to a blog example, which creates markdown files in the `\_posts` directory.

 ## Directories Explained